AleksandreJavakhishvili/Rove/README.md

 Sessions live as JSONL files in `~/.claude/projects/`.
 The bridge runs Claude Code in-process via the agent SDK, streams normalized events over WebSocket, and forwards approval requests through the SDK's `canUseTool` callback straight to your phone — no subprocess hop, no separate MCP server.

 See [`docs/ARCHITECTURE.md`](docs/ARCHITECTURE.md) for the full picture and [`docs/WIRE_PROTOCOL.md`](docs/WIRE_PROTOCOL.md) for the event schema.

+## Multiple machines

+Run the bridge on more than one machine — desktop, laptop, a headless mac mini in a closet — and the client folds them all into **one inbox**: every live session across your tailnet, sorted by what needs you (pending approval ▸ running ▸ recent), each row tagged with a coloured machine pill.
+Scope to one machine with the filter chips, or hop between any session from the in-chat switcher.
+Aggregation is entirely client-side — there's no central server or cross-machine sync.

+- **Zero-config discovery.** Add one bridge (scan its QR), and the rest of your tailnet appears on its own — the client asks that bridge for the tailnet device list (`/peers`), probes each for a running bridge, and offers to add the ones it finds.
+Connect a machine and the others surface immediately; install the bridge on a new headless box and it shows up within a few minutes — no QR, no token to copy.
+- **Keyless on the tailnet.** Behind `tailscale serve`, a bridge authenticates you by your Tailscale identity, so no token crosses the wire.
+Bearer tokens remain as a fallback for off-tailnet access (CI, a tunnel).
+- **Graceful offline.** A machine that's asleep or unreachable degrades its rows to "offline" (they stay visible); the rest keep streaming.
+Approvals are routed back to the machine they came from, so you can act on any box's prompt from one place.

+Rename, remove, check reachability, and trigger discovery from the **Machines** screen.
+Sessions are per-machine and aren't synced across hosts — a session lives where its files are.
+Want to spin up a throwaway second machine to try it?
+See [`docs/multi-bridge-docker-test.md`](docs/multi-bridge-docker-test.md).

 ## Quickstart